1999–2000 North Dakota Fighting Sioux men's ice hockey season

 The 1999–2000 North Dakota Fighting Sioux men's ice hockey season was the 58th season of play for the program.
-They represent the University of North Dakota in the 1999–2000 NCAA Division I men's ice hockey season and for the 49th season in the Western Collegiate Hockey Association (WCHA).
+They represented the University of North Dakota in the 1999–2000 NCAA Division I men's ice hockey season and for the 49th season in the Western Collegiate Hockey Association (WCHA).
 The Fighting Sioux were coached by Dean Blais, in his 6th season, and played their home games at Ralph Engelstad Arena.

 Season

-After getting knocked out in the first round of the NCAA Tournament in back-to-back years, North Dakota was chomping at the bit for another chance to prove themselves.
+After getting knocked out in the first round of the NCAA Tournament in back-to-back years, North Dakota was champing at the bit for another chance to prove themselves.
 Led by Peter Armbrust, Lee Goren and Jason Ulmer, three seniors who had won a national championship as freshmen, the Fighting Sioux entered the season as one of the favorites to compete for a championship.

 Early success

 Relying heavily on junior netminder, Karl Goehring, the team began their season with an almost flawless start.
 After taking three out of four points on the road from long-time rival Minnesota, North Dakota travelled east and swept #7 Clarkson.
 While they got a fight in the second game, the win established the Sioux early on and they rose up to #1 in the polls in early-November.